xaizek/zograscope/docs/zograscope.md

 * `lang`\
   Default: ""\
-  Those accepted by `--lang` command-line option: c, cxx, make, lua
+  Those accepted by `--lang` command-line option: bash, c, cxx, make, lua
 * `tab-size`\
   Default: 4\
   Value should be an integer that's greater than zero